Nizarll/neyser/README.md

 ```

 **Todo**:
--Add fixed sized floats
+-Add fixed sized floats.\
--Add serialization for signed integers
+-Add serialization for signed integers.\
--Serialization for mixed-endian and other endianesses
+-Serialization for mixed-endian and other endianesses.\